2022-12-18

 EMT 250 home

-This document provides a technical analysis of the EMT 250 digital reverb, primarily focused on the digital computer which seems to have no publicly available manual.
+This is document provides a technical analysis of the EMT 250 digital reverb, primarily focused on the digital computer which seems to have no publicly available manual.
 Any references to “EMT-1”, “EMT-2”, etc., refer to the schematics that may be obtainable by contacting Barco (the company that bought EMT).

 To store program data, there are three different random-access memories (RAM) available: